EXETER COOKERY SCHOOL'S GUIDE TO LOCAL FOOD PRODUCERS

 The organisation's aim is to champion food and drink producers in the West Country, as well as all the places that serve and sell them, to prove that when it comes to what you eat and drink, it really is best in the South West.

-Taste of the West also runs an annual awards scheme to ensure high standards are maintained, which Exeter Cookery School has been delighted to host in the final Champion of Champion judging - so look out for the shiny round award logos you see on quality West Country products, and the awards that are proudly displayed where you eat and shop for local food and drink.
+Taste of the West also runs an annual awards scheme to ensure that high standards are maintained, which Exeter Cookery School has been delighted to host in the final Champion of Champion judging - so look out for the shiny round award logos you see on quality West Country products, and the awards that are proudly displayed where you eat and shop for local food and drink.

 The organisation has been going since 1991, and its ethos today remains the same as it's always been - quality, integrity and provenance.